| |

 We also believe that his death releases us

 from the effect of sin!
 So that, our selfish, ignorant and nasty actions are cleared away in God’s eyes.
-The power to be able to do

 this was shown when this man, came alive after being horribly tortured and killed.
 Jesus, that guy, not only came alive, but